 In the late 1960s, while living in Las Vegas and Los Angeles, Jim Diamond opened “The Diamond Palace,” a jewelry store specializing in diamonds, near Temple Square, in Salt Lake City, Utah.
 The Amazing Mr. Diamond then distributed thousands of his business cards — the most expensive in the world — each of which was embedded with a genuine one-half carat solitaire diamond.

-Seymour Heller, who managed Ginger Rogers, Liberacé, Lawrence Welk, Glenn Miller, Debbie Reynolds, Regis Philbin, and many others, suggested the idea to Diamond, since he owned a jewelry store.
+Seymour Heller, who managed Ginger Rogers, Liberacé, Lawrence Welk, Glenn Miller, Debbie Reynolds, Regis Philbin, and many other stars, suggested the idea to Diamond since the magician owned a jewelry store.
 No one ever tossed away one of Diamond’s business cards and everyone remembered his name.
 Jim Diamond’s career as a professional magician spanned 45 years, until 1992.

 The World’s Greatest Illusion?

 On October 23, 1976, to commemorate the 50th anniversary of Houdini’s passing, Jim Diamond presented a “magical effect” that he billed as “an attempt to escape from the laws of the physical universe.”

 He arranged through the offices of Joe Albritton, the owner of the Washington Star newspaper, for an official 12-member committee to photograph and fingerprint him that morning, on the balcony of the Los Angeles County Art Museum.

 Moments later, at 11:00 a.m., Pacific Daylight Time, in full view and surrounded by hundreds of spectators, in what the committee later described as “a singular, brilliant flash of light,” Diamond’s body appeared to dematerialize.